alinex/node-validator/README.md

 <<<ftp://user:pass@any.server.com/file.txt>>>
 ```

+It is not allowed to use a # anchor in the URL.

-Also you may use the `#` anchor to access a specific line or structured element.
+But you may use the `#` anchor to access a specific line or structured element.

 #### Command